stocker88/nextjswebsite/_posts/ai-advisor.md

 ---
-title: 'AI Investing Recommendations beats Email Newsletters and Whatsapp Channels'
+title: 'How does AI Stock Prediction Work?
+When Financial Expertise Meets Big Data'
-excerpt: 'Have you ever wondered how financial gurus get paid?
-Do you know why Newsletters are overrated?'
+excerpt: 'Have you wondered how the AI Model takes decisions?
+A 5 step guide to HelloStocker AI scientific approach...'
-seoExcerpt: 'Have you ever wondered how financial gurus get paid?
-Do you know why Newsletters are overrated?'
+seoExcerpt: 'Have you wondered how the AI Model takes decisions?
+A 5 step guide to HelloStocker AI scientific approach...'
 coverImage: '/assets/blog/ai-advisor/ai-advisor.jpg'
 date: '2023-11-05T05:35:07.322Z'
 author: